-Historian Anna Haebich documents how the Nyungar people of Western Australia strategically and courageously adapted their rich performance culture to survive the catastrophe that engulfed them, and generously share their culture, history and language in theatre.
+Historian Anna Haebich documents how the Noongar (also spelt Nyungar) people of Western Australia strategically and courageously adapted their rich performance culture to survive the catastrophe that engulfed them, and generously share their culture, history and language in theatre.

 In public corroborees they performed their sovereignty to the colonists and in community-only gatherings they danced and sang to bring forth resilience and spiritual healing.
 Pushed away by the colonists and denied their culture and lands they continued to live and perform in the shadows over the years in combinations of the old and the new, including indigenised settler songs and dances.

-Dancing in Shadows sheds light on a little-known history of Nyungar performance.
+Dancing in Shadows sheds light on a little-known history of Noongar performance.

 Get a copy now from your favourite trusted store

 Disclosure: I get commissions for purchases made through the below links.